MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ccombobox-class.md

 ### <a name="remarks"></a>Açıklamalar

-32 bit öğe bir işaretçi ise üyeişlevinikullanın.`SetItemDataPtr`
+32 bit öğe bir işaretçi ise `SetItemDataPtr` üye işlevini kullanın.

 ### <a name="example"></a>Örnek